In this article

 Material

-Caring for a frequently worn boot is a Sisyphean responsibility — the more you wear it, the more it looks worn.
-But how long a pair lasts comes down to two things: what they’re made of and whether they’re waterproofed.
-Not all ankle boots can handle precipitation right out of the box (only one on this list is water-resistant), but fortunately, this is a pretty easy fix with the right waterproofer, which you can spray on yourself (Tarrago is our best overall pick).
+How long a pair lasts comes down to two things: what they’re made of and whether they’re waterproofed.
+Not all ankle boots can handle precipitation right out of the box (only one pair on this list was obviously branded as water resistant) but fortunately, this is a pretty easy fix with the right waterproofer, which you can spray on yourself (Tarrago is our best overall pick).

 Design details

-The ankle-boots category covers a lot.
-Anything with an ankle-high shaft counts — no matter the shape of the heel, heel height, or other details like zippers on a specific side (as opposed to Chelsea boots, a kind of ankle boot that always has a lower heel and elastic at the sides).
-To make sense of it all, we looked at the design of every pair of ankle boots recommended to us, searching for the details — from stitching to the shape of the sole — that make each one special.
+Anything with an ankle-high shaft counts as an ankle boot, no matter the shape of the heel, heel height, or other details like zippers.
+(That’s why you’ll also see a few Chelsea boots here — they’re a type of ankle boot that traditionally has a lower heel and elastic at the sides.)
+I looked at the design of every pair of ankle boots that was recommended and highlighted the details, from stitching to the shape of the sole, that make each one special.

 Price